matter-labs/zksync/docs/architecture.md

     - `/ts-tests`: Integration tests set implemented in TypeScript.
 Requires a running Server and Prover applications to operate.
 - `/docker`: Dockerfiles used for development of zkSync and for packaging zkSync for a production environment.
-- `/etc`: Configration files.
+- `/etc`: Configuration files.
-  - `/env`: `.env` files that contain environment variables for different configuration of zkSync Server / Prover.
+  - `/env`: `.env` files that contain environment variables for different configurations of the zkSync Server/Prover.
   - `/js`: Configuration files for JavaScript applications (such as Explorer).
   - `/tokens`: Configuration of supported Ethereum ERC-20 tokens.
-- `/infrastructure`: Application that aren't naturally a part of zkSync core, but are related to it.
+- `/infrastructure`: Applications that aren't naturally a part of the zkSync core but are related to it.
 - `/keys`: Verification keys for `circuit` module.
 - `/sdk`: Implementation of client libraries for zkSync network in different programming languages.
   - `/zksync-crypto`: zkSync network cryptographic primitives, which can be compiled to WASM.